Hearing Testing: How It Can Change Your Life

 FREE HEARING TEST

-Call us today to schedule a free hearing test and take the first step toward better hearing.
+Call or text us today to schedule a free hearing test and take the first step toward better hearing.

 What Happens During a Hearing Test?

 When you arrive for your hearing exam, our front office staff will greet you and ask you to fill out several forms, including those that record your personal information, medical history and insurance verification.

 When your hearing exam begins, we’ll review key personal information with you and ask you a few questions to discover the specific types of environments where you may be experiencing hearing loss and hearing impairment.

 Next, we may look into your ears with an otoscope, a special instrument to see the ear canal and the eardrum, and/or perform one of the tests below.